travis-ci-examples/clojure-leiningen-2/README.md

 # Example travis-ci.org Clojure project

-This is an example Clojure project that uses [Leiningen](https://github.com/technomancy/leiningen), clojure.test and travis-ci.org for continuous integration.
+This is an example Clojure project that uses [Leiningen](https://github.com/technomancy/leiningen) 2 [preview], clojure.test and travis-ci.org for continuous integration.

 ## Usage

-Make sure you have Leiningen installed.
-Then install dependencies with
+Make sure you have [Leiningen 2.0 installed](https://github.com/technomancy/leiningen/wiki/Upgrading).
+Then run tests with

-    lein deps

-and run tests with

-    lein test
+    lein2 test

 This is what Travis CI Clojure builder will run by default.